 Here’s a quick look at 3 of our top online fundraising ideas:

-1. Personal Fundraising Websites
+1. Peer-to-Peer Fundraising

 When your donors fundraise for you, they build credibility for your cause.
 In fact, 1 in 4 solicitation emails from peer-to-peer fundraisers result in donations, compared with 1 in 1,250 emails from a nonprofit.